Why We Should All Be Obsessed With Perseverance

 flex your muscles

-Building traits like perseverance are like building muscles.
+Building traits like perseverance is like building muscles.
 The more you use them, the stronger they get.
 You can become a person of perseverance, even if you don’t start out that way.

 In the same way, everything you do in life either takes you toward your goals or away from them.
 When you take a step away from your goals, the harder it is to get back to them.
-Vince Lombardi said that, “once you learn to quit, it becomes a habit.”
+Vince Lombardi said, “Once you learn to quit, it becomes a habit.”
 So, the next time you have a mountain to climb, flex your muscle!
 Resist the temptation to give up.
 Persevere and change the world!

 Sources